Second work of grace: Methodism (inclusive of the holiness movement)

-Fletcher additionally emphasizes that the experience of entire sanctification, through the indwelling of the Holy Spirit, empowers the believer for service to God.
+Fletcher additionally emphasized that the experience of entire sanctification, through the indwelling of the Holy Spirit, empowers the believer for service to God.
 After Wesley's death, mainstream Methodism "emphasized sanctification or holiness as the goal of the Christian life", something that "may be received in this life both gradually and instantaneously, and should be sought earnestly by every child of God."
 Before a believer is entirely sanctified, he/she consecrates himself/herself to God; the theology behind consecration is summarized with the maxim "Give yourself to God in all things, if you would have God give Himself to you."

 The Holiness movement emerged in the 1860s with the desire to re-emphasize Wesley's doctrine of entire sanctification.
 Many Holiness preachers emphasized the reception of entire sanctification as an instantaneous experience.
 In Wesleyan-Arminian theology, the second work of grace is considered to be a cleansing from the tendency to commit sin, an experience called entire sanctification which leads to Christian perfection.
-The Core Values of the Bible Methodist Connection of Churches thus teaches:
+The Core Values of the Bible Methodist Connection of Churches thus teaches that: